camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 This section is applicable if you have a custom application with an **embedded process engine**.

-Upgrade the dependencies declared in your application's `pom.xml` file to the new version.
+Update the dependencies declared in your application's `pom.xml` file to the new version.
 Which dependencies you have is application-specific.
 Typically, the dependencies consist of any of the following:

 * `camunda-engine`
 * `camunda-bpmn-model`